HankyuJang/Dog-Breed-Classifier-using-CNN/README.md

 _________________________________________________________________
 ```

-## Transfer Learning
+## Step 4: Transfer Learning

 As explained in the beginning, I only trained the weights on the last two layers that are global average pooling layer and the dense layer.
+To make this simple, I used bottleneck features for each model.
+Here, bottleneck features represent the output values of the input image after going through the trained CNN and stopped before the dense layer.

 `VGG16` model: __49%__ accuracy
 ```